-Holden's short fiction has been published in page seventeen and Indigo Journal, and he has also written for Ten Daily, the Huffington Post, the ABC, DNA Magazine and FasterLouder.
-He graduated with Honours from Edith Cowan University’s Writing program in 2013 and won a prestigious ArtStart grant from the Australia Council for the Arts in 2015.
+Holden's writing has been published in Griffith Review, Westerly, page seventeen, Indigo Journal and the Bright Lights, No City anthology.
+He has written articles for 10 Daily, the Huffington Post, the ABC, DNA Magazine and FasterLouder.
+He graduated with Honours from Edith Cowan University’s writing program and won a prestigious Australia Council ArtStart grant in 2015.

 Bachelor of Arts (First Class Honours) - Edith Cowan University (2013)